beloader/beloader/docs/manual/md/plugins.md

   url: 'myURLforThisplugin'
 });

-// OK, we can go thanks to defer loader.fetch('none').promise.then(item => {
+// We can use them safely thanks to defer loader.fetch('none').promise.then(item => {
   p.doSomething(); // use alias
   myplugin.doSomething();